Natalie Portman: Views on Israel

-Haaretz has described Portman as "one of Israel's outspoken supporters"; even when global public opinion has turned against Israel, she has remained steadfast in her support for "the Holy Land," advocating through academic articles, lectures, and public declarations.
+Haaretz has described Portman as "one of Israel's outspoken supporters"; advocating through academic articles, lectures, and public declarations.
 Haaretz cited Portman raising funds for the reconstruction of northern Israel after the 2006 Lebanon War as a notable example of her support.
+The Forward reports that many Jews and Zionists, along with figures like Mik Moore, see Portman as a Liberal Zionist, as she believes in Israel's right to exist but is critical of its government, particularly Benjamin Netanyahu.
 However, Portman herself has described her relationship with Israel as complex, "like family—you love it more than anything else in the world, and you are also more critical of it than anything else in the world."

 In 2002, at Harvard, Portman wrote a letter to The Harvard Crimson in response to an essay critical of Israeli actions toward Palestinians, arguing that it misleadingly compared the situation to racial apartheid and that instead "most Israelis and Palestinians are indistinguishable physically".
 She has criticized the Israeli government, specifically Prime Minister Benjamin Netanyahu, being critical of his re-election in 2015, saying she was "disappointed" and found his comments racist.
 In November 2017, Portman was announced as the Genesis Prize recipient for 2018, which includes $2,000,000 in prize money.
 The following April, Portman announced that she did not plan to attend the awards ceremony scheduled for June, citing "recent events in Israel" that left her feeling uncomfortable attending public events there, leading to the ceremony being canceled.